Potential Purchasers: What you need to consider

 - charge interest on the unpaid amount (up to 18% per year)

 - sue you for the unpaid amount, plus any interest and legal costs

 - if you have a mortgage, ask your mortgage company to pay the outstanding amount (note: many banks consider failure to pay condo contributions as an act of default that could result in foreclosure)

-- if you have a tenant in your unit, require the rent to be paid to the condominium corporation to cover the unpaid amount
+- if you have a tenant in your unit, require them to pay rent to the condominium corporation to cover the unpaid amount

 - foreclose on the title to your unit